 How durable are Corsair keyboards?

 Thanks to their aluminum frames and high-quality switches (both Cherry and OPX are rated for 50-100 million keystrokes), Corsair keyboards are built to last for many years of heavy use.
-The move to PBT keycaps on newer models further enhances their long-term durability.
+The inclusion of PBT keycaps on newer models further enhances their long-term durability.

 Are Corsair keyboards good for typing as well as gaming?